“It’s all right if you grow your wings on the way down.”

 Cancellations must be made 24 hours in advance of the appointment.
 If cancellation is not made 24 hours in advance, you will be billed for the session.

 Due to the pandemic, I am currently providing secure HIPAA compliant tele-therapy.
-I utilize a high quality full frame Canon camera so that you can best see my face and utilize a virtual private network (VPN) for added security.
+For video calls, I utilize a high quality full frame Canon camera so that you can best see my face and utilize a virtual private network (VPN) for added security.
 I will continue to provide tele-therapy into the future in addition to eventually and slowly returning to regular in person therapy, once the pandemic is over.

 Insurance & Flexible Spending Account: